 From victims of the Great Chicago Fire, to jilted lovers and murderous masterminds, here are 10 spine-chilling tales from Chicago's haunted history.

-Most notably, this iconic limestone building was one of the few to survive the devastating Great Chicago Fire of 1871.
-Though it survived, it was not devoid of tragedy.
+This iconic limestone building was one of the few to survive the devastating Great Chicago Fire of 1871.
+Though it remained standing, it wan't devoid of tragedy.
 History holds that as the flames raged, one brave worker stayed behind to tirelessly man the pumps.
 As the fire inched ever closer, and with no salvation in sight, he retreated to the upper floors of the tower where he hung himself.
 Multiple reports have claimed that the silhouette of a hanging man can be seen in the tower's top floor windows.
 However, when police are called to the scene, no body can be found.

 Today, the tower has been transformed into The City Gallery at Historic Water Tower, a frequent venue for cool exhibitions — currently Stand Up for Landmarks!
 Protests, Posters & Pictures, which catalogs images, artifacts and ephemera relating to the seldom told story of public activism, outreach campaigns and governmental legislation.
 Take a peek Monday-Friday 10am-7pm and Saturday-Sunday 10am-5pm free of charge.

-Named 2017's most haunted place in Illinois by Travel & Leisure, the Congress Plaza Hotel's history begins with the World's Columbian Exposition, or The World's Fair, as its better known.
+Named the most haunted place in Illinois by Travel & Leisure, the Congress Plaza Hotel's history begins with the World's Columbian Exposition, or The World's Fair, as its better known.